Zen ranks and hierarchy: Shami

 Ordination, called tokudo-shiki, usually takes place at a young age, between 6 and 20.
 Most of the ordained are temple sons, and often no special value is given to the ceremony.
 The time since ordination is the hōrō seniority, which is one of the factors in obtaining Tokyū-grades.

 Lay-ordination into the Rinzai-school takes place through the jukai.

 Jūshoku

-The suiji-shiki ceremony is performed when one has finished the formal training period and is ready to start as assistant-priest, "often one's father temple". hereby one gains the rank of oshō, priest.
+The suiji-shiki ceremony is performed when one has finished the formal training period and is ready to start as assistant-priest, "often one's father temple".
+Afterwards, one gains the rank of oshō, priest.

 In the Rinzai-school, a difference is made between acknowledgement of insight and succession in the organisation:

 The most common form of transmission in Rinzai Zen is the acknowledgement that one has stayed in the monastery for a certain amount of time, and may later become a temple priest.

 After finishing the koan-study, further practice is necessary: